Frequently Asked Questions

 - Requests for specific staff, campus, or duplicated programs

-- Interdistrict applications will be taken in spring 2020 after all intradistrict applications have been processed and enrollment data and staffing needs have been identified and addressed.
+- Interdistrict applications will be taken in spring 2020 after secondary intradistrict applications have been processed and enrollment data and staffing needs have been identified and addressed.

 My child has been rezoned from the elementary and/or middle school currently being attended, can I request a transfer to remain at the current campus?